Liatmoss/tic_tac_toe/README.md

 ### How code is structured
 - Code is structured in two classes
 - Game class controls the players turns and where they place their pieces on the board
-- Calculation class iterates through the array after each turn with the check method
+- Calculation class checks the array to see if the latest move resulted in a win